webplatform/docs/dom/Window/getComputedStyle/index.md

 {{Flags
 |High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
 |Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
+|Checked_Out=No
 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
-{{Summary_Section|Gets the final used values of all the CSS properties of an element.
+{{Summary_Section|Gets the values of all the CSS properties of an element after applying the active stylesheets and resolving the basic computations they may contain.

 The returned object is of the same type that the object returned from the element's [[css/cssom/style|"style"]] property, however the two objects have different purposes.
 The object returned from getComputedStyle is read-only and can be used to inspect the element's style (including those set by a <style> element or an external stylesheet).
-The elt.style object should be used to set styles on a specific element.}}
+The elt.style object should be used to set styles on a specific element.
+}}
 {{API_Object_Method
 |Parameters={{Method Parameter
 |Name=element